Despite our best intentions as cat-parents, we can sometimes make mistakes in choosing the right food for our kitty.

 6. Supplementing Too Much

 Good quality cat food is nutritionally balanced to take care of all of your kitty’s nutritional requirements, which obviates the need for any additional supplements.
 In fact, supplements in excess could lead to toxicity.
-Home-made diets on the other hand, need to
+Home-made diets on the other hand, need to be carefully supplemented as per your vet’s instructions.

 7. A Vegetarian Or Vegan Diet For Kitty